Skip to main content

 In the Existing Bag tab, the user selects the appropriate Safe (if more than one is configured against the Terminal's Location).
 Any available Tender Bags of type Float are listed.

-Terminal Float > Notes
+Terminal Float - Notes (Store Server)

 Terminal Pickup